rdi-berkeley/zkp-web3-hackathon/_tracks/zk_snarkyjs_track.md

 </p>
  <p>
  SnarkyJS enables a whole new world of applications, but we understand that finding a place to start can be daunting.
 So, here's a list of existing projects and ideas for new applications to help you get started.</p>

+ <p> <b> Snarky JS office hours are at 9 - 10am PT every Wednesday. </b> There’s an additional session every second Wednesday at 10 - 11am CET to cover more timezones.
+The schedule can be found <a href = "https://lu.ma/mina">here</a>.</p>

  </div>